Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Results

-The comparisons show that the MTB parameters performed the worst while the power law and $N_H$ have similar values.
-The power law parameters and $kT_{\rm disk}$ have significant deviations due to hard limits at the upper and lower boundaries. $N_H$ and $N$ underpredict higher values, significantly increasing the linear $\chi_\nu^2$, especially for $N$ where some predictions are an order of magnitude less than the precalculated values.

 Figure~\ref{fig:pair_plot} shows the distribution (diagonal histograms) and correlation (scatter plots) of precalculated parameters (blue) and encoder predictions (orange).
 The encoder correctly predicts the parameter distributions, except for $kT_{\rm disk}$ and $N$, which struggle to capture the distribution range at either extremum.
 The correlation plots reveal no significant correlations between the parameters, except for a strong negative correlation in logarithmic space between $kT_{\rm disk}$ and $N$.
 The upper and lower limits of $\Gamma$ and $f_{\rm sc}$ and the upper limit of $kT_{\rm disk}$ produce spikes in the precalculated parameter distribution due to the hard limits imposed by the model.
 However, the encoder's predictions display tails instead of reflecting these hard limits.

-The final part of this section will compare different fitting methods using PyXspec to calculate the computational time and reduced PGStat for five scenarios: the encoder's predictions, the precalculated parameters\footnote{The fitting was performed on around 5-10 cores of an AMD 6376 \citep{amd20136376}; therefore, the precise computational time is not comparable. }, fiducial parameters for the model, the encoder's predictions with ten iterations of PyXspec fitting, and fiducial parameters with ten iterations of PyXspec fitting.
-Fitting using PyXspec is multithreaded using eight cores from an Intel i7-10750H central processing unit (CPU) \citep{intel2020i7}.
+The final part of this section will compare different fitting methods using {\sc PyXspec} to calculate the computational time and reduced PGStat for five scenarios: the encoder's predictions, the precalculated parameters\footnote{The fitting was performed on 5-10 cores of an AMD 6376 \citep{amd20136376}; therefore, the precise computational time is not comparable. }, fiducial parameters for the model, the encoder's predictions with ten iterations of {\sc PyXspec} fitting, and fiducial parameters with ten iterations of {\sc PyXspec} fitting.
+Fitting using {\sc PyXspec} is multithreaded using eight threads from an Intel i7-10750H central processing unit (CPU) \citep{intel2020i7}.
 The encoder's parameter prediction uses an NVIDIA mobile 1650 ti GPU \citep{nvidia20201650}.
 Table~\ref{tab:pyxspec_results} shows the averaged time from five runs to generate the parameter predictions and the median reduced PGStat for the 1,080 spectra in the validation dataset for each fitting method.